open-austin/open-austin.github.io/_posts/2017-01-17-yearly-review.md

 When Open Austin was founded in 2009, [Obama's open data initiative](https://www.whitehouse.gov/open) was just getting started.
 In the eight years since, the world is now a different place.
 Code for America [sent its Fellows](http://kut.org/post/what-can-code-america-do-austin) to inject tech talent into local government, including Austin as a pilot city in 2012.
 Five years ago, the White House recognized the first weekend in June as the [National Day of Civic Hacking](https://www.whitehouse.gov/blog/2016/06/03/open-data-and-innovation-national-day-civic-hacking-2016), an event we co-present annually as the [ATX Hack for Change](http://atxhackforchange.org/).

-It is interesting to juxtapose the history of Open Austin, and the larger national "Civic Tech" movement, with the Presidential Timeline.
+It is interesting to juxtapose the history of Open Austin, and the larger national "Civic Tech" movement, with the presidential timeline.
 It reminds us just how young this work is.
-In 2017, our organization will experience it's first Presidential Transition.
+In 2017, our organization will experience its first presidential transition.

 As our 45th President, Donald J Trump, is inaugurated in DC this week, we'd like to reflect on highlights from last year.
 Then we will lay out some challenges ahead.